 In January of 1891 the company suffered another receivership and was reorganized as the Atlanta, Knoxville & Northern Railway (AK&N) in 1896.
 During the M&NG's construction it had never been built to particularly high standards.
 As such, deep cuts and fills were circumvented in favor of cumbersome switchbacks.
 Under AK&N management these were predominantly removed.
 Once such location created the "Eye" of the famous "Hook & Eye Line" near Farner, Tennessee where the nearly 8,000 foot Hiwassee Loop was built up Bald Mountain.
 It then crossed back over itself using a 60-foot-high wooden trestle that offered a relatively manageable 1.5% grade.
-The "Hook" had long been in place during the original construction of the narrow-gauge line north of Talking Rock, Georgia (near Tate) which featured a tight, double-reverse curve.
-It remained in use until the 1950s when then owner Louisville & Nashville, which acquired the AK&N in 1902, eliminated the "Hook" by building straight through the mountain for easier grades and softer curves.
-Soon after acquiring the AK&N the L&N, which used its new asset to originally reach Atlanta, constructed a better engineered line to the west.
-This bumped the "Hook & Eye" into a secondary role where it forever remained.
+The "Hook" had long been in place during the original construction of the narrow-gauge north of Talking Rock, Georgia (near Tate) which featured a tight, double-reverse curve.
+It remained in use until the 1950's when then-owner Louisville & Nashville, which acquired the AK&N in 1902, eliminated the "Hook" by building straight through the mountain for lighter grades and easier curves.
+Soon after L&N's acquisition of the AK&N it constructed a better engineered line to the west which bumped the "Hook & Eye" into a secondary role where it forever remained.

-Still, the line offered enough traffic that it remained use through the CSX merger of 1980.
-That year the section of the Murphy Branch from Murphy to Mineral Bluff was removed.
-The rest, however, remains in use to this day, operated by the Georgia Northeastern Railroad, which acquired the old MN&G property in 1987.
+Surprisingly, the line continued to garner enough freight business that it remained in use until CSX's creation in 1980.
+That year, the Murphy Branch from Murphy to Mineral Bluff was removed.
+The rest remains in service to this day and is now part of short line Georgia Northeastern Railroad, which acquired the old MN&G property in 1987.
 While the Blue Ridge Scenic Railway is an independently operated tourist line it is a subsidiary of the Georgia Northeastern.
 This railroad, based in Marietta, Georgia hauls a variety of freight ranging from timber to marble.
 Aside from the Blue Ridge Scenic’s standard excursions it also plays host to specials such as river rafting/biking adventures and The Santa Express, which runs during November and December.
-The former activity is provided in conjunction with the Rolling Thunder River Company, where you are dropped off by train.
-From there they take you to either the nearby Toccoa River or Ocoee River to enjoy a day of either floating downriver or challenge the rapids.
+The former is provided in conjunction with the Rolling Thunder River Company, where you are dropped off by train at either the Toccoa River or Ocoee River to enjoy a day of either floating downriver or challenge the rapids.
 Additionally, you can be taken to nearby biking trails or the appropriately-named Lake Kayak.

 While the Blue Ridge Scenic does not operate any steam locomotives they do use a small collection of historic diesels.
 When not being used in passenger service these locomotives typically pull freight on an as-needed basis.
 As for the railroad's equipment, they currently feature a roster totaling eleven cars.
 Three of these are covered, open-air designs, one has been modified for handicap access (it can load/unload scooters and wheelchairs), a concession car that features light snacks and beverages (along with a small gift shop), and the rest are standard coaches.
 So, if you’re even in northern Georgia considering stopping by and visiting the Blue Ridge Scenic Railway.
 Between the scenic beauty of the Blue Ridge Mountains and experience of riding a train (where you can ride in either open or enclosed cars), you shouldn’t be disappointed.
-To learn more about the Blue Ridge Scenic Railroad please visit their website.
+To learn more about the Blue Ridge Scenic Railway please visit their website.
 There you can learn more about all of the train rides they have to offer, their calendar schedule, and special trips.
 Also, if you would like to book your trip ahead you can do so directly through their website by either calling or reserving online (they actually recommend booking in advance as it is not uncommon for trains to sell out).Home › Tourist Train Information › Blue Ridge Scenic Railway